WTechnologyDevelopers/WTFlood/README.md

 stream of random network data from random IP Addresses, and with random MAC Addresses to force the target switch to fill it's MAC Address Table to the memory limit, to force the switch to send all the network traffic over all it's interfaces.

+WTFlood uses a burst of a select numbers of network packets to fill the CEM buffer on the switch, the number of packets generated between each burst will determine the time between each burst.

 ### Disclaimer
 WTechnology as a company and it's developers are not responsible for any misuse of the "WTFlood" network tool.
 The "WTFlood" network tool is designed for the purpose of testing your **OWN** network!